General Sales

 Goods are accepted up to 21 days prior to the sale.
 Items are accepted into the Fine Art Sales at the Auctioneers sole discretion.

-Advice on Reserves
+Reserves

 After The Fine Art Sale